arun-esh/travelx/ml/README.md

 ### What does the python script do?

-Currently the python script loads the JSON data and converts it to CSV format.
+Currently, the python script loads the JSON data and converts it to CSV format.
 The CSV format of data will be used for further processing.

 ### Instructions to use the python file